 By Tim Hepher

-PARIS, Jan 10 (Reuters) - After dramatically improving sales of its A320 jet by revamping it with newer and more efficient engines, Europe's Airbus is studying whether to apply the same formula to a bigger jet, the A330, industry sources and analysts said.
+PARIS (Reuters) - After dramatically improving sales of its A320 jet by revamping it with newer and more efficient engines, Europe's Airbus (AIR.PA) is studying whether to apply the same formula to the larger A330, industry sources and analysts said.

-Sales of the 20-year-old long-haul plane have enjoyed an unexpected boom in recent years after three years of delays in Boeing's radically new 787 Dreamliner drove many airlines to invest in the cheaper and proven Airbus model.
+Sales of the 20-year-old A330 have enjoyed an unexpected boom in recent years after three years of delays in Boeing's (BA) radically new 787 Dreamliner drove many airlines to invest in the cheaper and proven Airbus model.

-But momentum is fading and analysts say Airbus faces questions over whether it can maintain current A330 production rates in the second half of the decade without something else of its size to offer airlines tempted by the chic new jets.
+But momentum is fading and analysts say Airbus faces questions over whether it can maintain current A330 production rates in the second half of the decade without something else to offer airlines trying to contain their high fuel bills.

 "They have been doing fine with the A330 because Boeing was late, but it is becoming painfully obvious that Boeing has newer technology than the A330," said Adam Pilarski, senior vice president at U.S.-based aviation consultancy Avitas.

 Officially, Airbus is happy with the way sales of its most popular big jet are holding up, following a steady pattern of design tweaks that have increased range and capability.
-Last month it sold 25 A330s worth $6 billion to AirAsiaX.
+Last month it sold 25 A330s worth $6 billion to AirAsiaX (AIRX.KL).

 But behind the scenes, suppliers and industry experts say Airbus is looking seriously at whether to re-engine the A330 to cut fuel consumption, something AirAsiaX is also pushing for.